filippos1994/Gan_mri_aug/README.md

 ![](https://github.com/filippos1994/Gan_mri_aug/blob/master/2_gan_models/sample_images/gan_images_nor.png)

-- This can be further validated through knn_gan.ipynb, which selects a generated image at random and searches the original training set to find its closest through a knn algorithm.
-This can confirm that the model can produce high-quality relistic images and does not memorize the training set.
+- This can be further validated through `knn_gan.ipynb`, which selects a generated image at random and searches the original training set to find its closest through a k-NN algorithm.
+This can confirm that the model can produce high-quality realistic images and does not memorize the training set.

 ## 3. Classification

-After the GANs have been trained, we use 8 different fake to real ratios to train a Resnet-18 model.
+After the GANs have been trained, we use 8 different fake to real ratios to train a ResNet-18 model.

-- Use generate_imgs.py from Chapter 2 to generate the fake dataset.
+- Use `generate_imgs.py` from Chapter 2 to generate the fake dataset.
-- Use 1_permutations.py to randomly select which images are used on the 8 different training datasets.
+- Use `1_permutations.py` to randomly select which images are used in the 8 different training datasets.
-- Use 2_create_gan_datasets.py to actually copy the images on the corresponding datasets.
+- Use `2_create_gan_datasets.py` to actually copy the images on the corresponding datasets.
-- Use 3_get_train_gan_stats.py to only calculate once each dataset's statistical features.
+- Use `3_get_train_gan_stats.py` to only calculate once each dataset's statistical features.
-- Run 4_train_resnet18.py to train the resnet
+- Run `4_train_resnet18.py` to train the ResNet.

 ## 4. Losses and Runtime Metrics